 A place to breathe.

 I was 13 the first time I saw South Dakota.
-My family arrived in Murdo mid November for my dad to candidate at a small church.
-We arrived at night and drove out to a ranch home down on Horse Creek, just up from the White River, that hosted us for the weekend.
+My family arrived in Murdo mid November for my dad to interview at a small church.
+We arrived at night and drove out to a our weekend host family on a ranch along Horse Creek.

-At the time, my family lived in central Wisconsin, surrounded by trees and dairy farms.
+My family was currently living in central Wisconsin, surrounded by trees and dairy farms.

-We ended up moving to Murdo, where I graduated from high school in 2000.
-Influenced by both parents in photography, my desire was either to attend Brooks Institute of Photography in CA, or the Art Institute in Chicago.
+We did move to Murdo, where I graduated from high school in 2000.
+Influenced by my parents desire to document life by photographs, my desire was to attend the Art Institute in Chicago.
 With family roots in the Windy City I moved there, working in a photography studio and saving for school.
-Life doesn’t always work out how we plan and I ended up as a receptionist for a private school and attended community college for the basics of photography.
+Life doesn’t always work out how we plan and I ended up as a receptionist for a private school while attending night classes at the College of Lake County for the basics of photography.

-Photography was my desired career choice, but I also had others.
+I had other interests that I pursued for a career-camp ministries.
 I spent three weeks in Germany as a missionary, a summer working at a Bible camp in Wisconsin and 10 months in a leadership development program at a camp in Ontario.

-The prairies of western South Dakota stayed with me all those years away.
-I hadn’t learned to truly appreciate them in high school and a longing for the open plains was growing, almost like I was missing home and not realizing where that was.
+The prairies of western South Dakota stayed with me all those years east of the Missouri.
+In high school, I hadn’t truly appreciated them and as an adult a longing for the open plains was growing, almost like I was missing home and not realizing where that was.

 My mother-in-law once shared with me about a mare she had who always ran away.
 Then she had a foal and was content to stay home.
 I don’t know what it was about my daughter’s birth but it has changed me in many ways,physically and mentally.
 Through these changes I found my voice in photography.
 The colors, lines and shadows of the prairie have taken on a new meaning for me.

 Photography has given me a medium I was comfortable with, to express what I feel through the beauty of the prairie-this amazing and often overlooked landscape.
-South Dakota is more than Mount Rushmore, the Black Hills and even the Badlands.
-Beautiful and intricate as they are, the peaceful and yet raging expanse of wide open space has brought comfort to my soul.
+The peaceful and yet raging expanse of wide open space has brought comfort to my soul.
 Not only has it become familiar, but I also know the One who created it and that brings me the most joy.